dine3h/websitescraper/README.md

 Execute the program
 `mvn exec:java -Dexec.mainClass=com.dineshkaushish.app.App`

+##Notes
+###Tests are not exhaustive but it has been recognised that with more time they could have been improved:
+1. Implementing tests for all possible scenarios
+2. Implementing verification calls using something like Mockito

+###Program could be further modularised by breaking up the scrape website class by two ways;

+1. Encapsulate details into other classes
+2. Use private methods which are terrible for testing independently.

+###Could not get omission of zero calories to work

+1. Some issue with Jackson, perhaps requires a rollback to an earlier version to rectify bug.

 Please note no input is required for the application.
 The expected output is JSON string in your console.